Shin Lim: Penn & Teller's Fool Us

 Shortly after his World Championship win in 2015, Lim was contacted by the producers of Penn & Teller: Fool Us, a show where magicians attempt to fool hosts and magicians Penn & Teller with their tricks.
 They had seen his YouTube videos and offered him a spot on the show to try to fool the hosts.
 His routine successfully fooled the hosts.
 Penn Jillette described Lim's routine: "The idea of doing card tricks —which are silly at their very core — really seriously and really, really importantly is wonderful."
 Jillette later described Lim as part of a third wave of magicians, bridging the gap between spectacle performances such as David Copperfield and Doug Henning and the reactivity aspects of magicians like David Blaine.
 Lim's 2015 appearance on Fool Us, uploaded to YouTube, went viral and achieved over 50 million views, leading to his second appearance on the show in 2017 by invitation.
 Lim considered the 2015 Fool Us appearance as the moment that he realized his "magic's pretty special", and he decided then to stay on his career choice of magic over music.
 His performance in 2015 led to a number of other invitations to perform, including at the House of Magic in Macau, China, which Lim considered "the best gig in magic".
 His special YouTube video "Pray for Paris" performance of his "52 Shades of Red" in tribute to the victims of the November 2015 Paris attacks drew further attention to his skills.

 Around March 2016, Lim injured two tendons of his left thumb while practicing a new card trick.
 Initially believing this would have ended his magic career, Lim received surgery to repair the tendons, and he fully recovered after intense therapy.
 He credited his surgeon and physical therapist for saving his career.
 Subsequently, on his 2017 appearance on Fool Us, he again successfully fooled Penn & Teller.

+During a 2020 video chat, Lim performed a trick for them which made Penn declare, "If you were on Fool Us right now, you would have fooled us ... for the third time."
+He uploaded the video to YouTube, where it received over 2.3 million views (as of 2025).